 Although these two things might seem similar, they have important differences and serve different purposes.

-How does a click funnel differ from a landing page?
+How do click funnels differ from a landing page?

 Often, you can create separate landing pages depending on the channel you’re using, which makes reporting easy.
 The marketer can determine which channel is working effectively based on which landing page is getting the most hits.

-A click funnel is a marketing strategy as opposed to a landing page.
+Click funnels are a marketing strategy as opposed to landing pages.
 When a user reaches the landing page, the choices they make from that point on are largely uninfluenced.
 The user is free to select where they want to go next, normally from a header or footer menu or embedded links on the landing page itself.

 A click funnel, however, guides the user through a step-by-step process using a variety of influences, the most common goal being a completed sale by the end of the funnel.
 A click funnel can be a series of pages, emails, actions, or notifications that move customers through the sales process.
 Click funnels can serve as important information-gathering tools as well.